Considering the huge population of 14 million people, Teheran is the largest and the capital city of Iran.

 Among the most popular sites to visit in the city are Azadi Tower, Golestan Palace, the Grand Bazaar and the national museum of Iran full of treasures and objects.

 When the overall risk is in question, Tehran can be considered a safe city to travel, but the political risks and plenty of dangerous zones near the borders with Iraq and Afghanistan, make it less attractive.
 However, the practice of common sense and basic precautions concerning pickpockets in crowds will make your visit free of any kind of worries.
 Phone snatchers are very common on the streets of Tehran.
 Because of the high rate of poverty, there are plenty of slums around the city.

 TRANSPORT & TAXIS RISK : MEDIUM

-Traffic in Tehran is very dangerous, and not only for the drivers but for the pedestrian as well.
-Accidents on the road occur frequently and the driving can be dangerous since drivers are aggressive, and do not follow the signs.
-If you want to get around by taxi, make an agreement on the price before the ride or ask them to turn on the taxi meter.
+Traffic in Tehran is very dangerous, and not only for the drivers but the pedestrian as well.
+Accidents on the road occur frequently and driving can be dangerous since drivers are aggressive, and do not follow the signs.
+If you want to get around by taxi, agree on the price before the ride or ask them to turn on the taxi meter.
 You should know that women are not allowed to drive a motorcycle on public roads.

 PICKPOCKETS RISK : HIGH

 You should be aware of the possible robbery by a motorcyclist, so when walking along the street, pay attention not to become a victim of bag snatchers on a motorbike.
 Pickpocketing is a problem in the overcrowded bazaars and public transports.
 So, do your best to safeguard your belongings.

 The climate in Iran is so extreme which might lead to extremely high temperatures over 50 degrees.
 Most of Iran is prone to earthquakes, so it is advisable to follow the media before deciding to come to Tehran.

 MUGGING RISK : MEDIUM